City Council OKs glass recycling program

 Ripple Glass will be partnering with the Quincy County Market on 48th and Broadway to set up a dumpster for glass disposal that is open to the public.
 A local hauler would pick up the glass to and take it to a bunker site where it would be stored until it could be transported to Kansas City.

-“This will save residents and business alike from driving to Palmyra, which I think is the closest recycling center,” Quincy Mayor Kyle Moore said.
+“This will save residents and business alike from driving to Palmyra, which I think is the closest recycling center,” said Mayor Kyle Moore.

 The agreement with Ripple Glass will be at a cost not to exceed $20,000 a year.